If you’re like most Westerners, you’ve got a horrid little monkey on your back.

 Whenever you doubt this project, read your notes from The Morning After.

 Understand all the forms of sugar.
-This includes:

 - table sugar